replit/extensions/README.md

 ## Usage

-**Note**: Make sure you have access to the Extensions Developer Beta.
-If not, you can apply for access [here](https://replit.com/@replit/Extensions-Beta).

 1. Fork the [React Template](https://replit.com/@replit/React-Extension?v=1) on Replit and run the Repl
 2. Use **cmd**/**ctrl** + K to open up the command bar
 3. Hit **Manage extensions** > **Add an extension by URL**